Name: The Witches

 Genres: Adventure, Comedy, Family

-And what a lovely score!
+But what a lovely score this movie has!
 I must say that, after having listened to Zimmer’s Batman trilogy, this score was THE perfect ‘antidote’.
 Finally an orchestra that was actually DOING something!
 The ‘Somewhere in my Memory’ orchestral versions made me shiver all over.
-Absolutely stunning.
-I’m officially in Christmas mode now.
+Absolutely stunning carols too.
+I’m officially in Christmas mode!